itsJess1ca/j3ng-components/README.md

 # Angular2 Components

-`j3ng-components` is a Angular2 component for presenting large and complex data.
-It has all the features you would expect from any other table but in a light package with _no external dependencies_.
-The table was designed to be extremely flexible and light; it doesn't make any assumptions about your data or how you: filter, sort or page it.
+`j3ng-components` is a collection of small Angular (2) components.
+They don't make any assumptions on styling, so you're free to fit them into your branding as you see fit.

 It was built for modern browsers using _TypeScript, CSS3 and HTML5_ and Angular `~2.0.0`.
-This is the sister project of the [angular-data-table](https://github.com/swimlane/angular-data-table) that is designed for Angular 1.x.

 Check out the [demos](http://j3ddesign.github.io/angular-components/) for more information!